MarketMakerLite/polygon/README.md

 A repository of code that interacts with the [Polygon API by pssolanki111](https://github.com/pssolanki111/polygon)

 ## Websockets
-The websocket files send data to a Redis list, which is then consumed through the listener script - saving the data in chunks to a postgres database.
+The websocket files send data to a Redis list, which is then consumed through the listener script - saving the data in chunks to a NautilusTrader parquet catalog.

 ### crypto_stream.py
 This script streams aggregated minutely bars for all crypto pairs available on Polygon.
 This data is fed to a Redis list to be consumed by the listener script.